top of page

 Cultivate_edited.jpg

-denisse martinez, BCR (she/her) - associate counsellor
+denisse martinez, MA (she/her) - associate counsellor

 Denisse is finalizing her Master of Arts in Counselling Psychology degree.
 She is a committed lifelong learner with a Bachelor’s degree in Community Rehabilitation and Disability Studies.
 Denisse has worked in the social services field for over 7 years in various settings, such as behavioural support and case management with neurodivergent children, youth, and adults of diverse backgrounds.